byterubpay/byterub-site/_posts/2018-12-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-17.md

 **\<sarang>** ya
 **\<suraeNoether>** it's interesting
 **\<sarang>** So... good meeting, I take it?
-**\<oneiric\_>** what does MRL think about using hashcash or a reduced monero PoW (like pool mining shares) to secure anonymity networks for p2p?
+**\<oneiric\_>** what does MRL think about using hashcash or a reduced byterub PoW (like pool mining shares) to secure anonymity networks for p2p?
 **\<suraeNoether>** and political science-y, so we can call it research :D
 **\<sarang>** And you had said that the documents will be published?
 **\<kayront>** :D
 **\<sarang>** oneiric\_: what does that mean exactly?
-**\<suraeNoether>** yeah, sarang, i walked away feeling like it was a room full of allies both for financial privacy in general and for the twin monero-zcash ecosystems. i wasn't expecting that at all, tbqh
+**\<suraeNoether>** yeah, sarang, i walked away feeling like it was a room full of allies both for financial privacy in general and for the twin byterub-zcash ecosystems. i wasn't expecting that at all, tbqh
 **\<sarang>** nice
 **\<suraeNoether>** sarang: yes, all the reports will be made public on coincenter.org soon
 **\<suraeNoether>** oneiric\_: if you elaborate i could form an opinion :D